domax/email-bridge/README.md

 5. User of "Side 2" runs appropriate commands (e.g. Git) to apply new changes represented by these files, and cleans up the `inbox` folder.

-The last point may be automated as well - this feature is in TODO list (look at the bottom of this README).
+The last point may be automated as well - see **"Post-Receive Script"** section below.

 Build And Run
 -------------